oat-sa/taohub-articles/forge/qti/tao-pci.md

 The new sequence diagram below clearly depicts the responsibilities of each component.
 It also reflects the content of this proposal and the current experimental implementation in the TAO Platform.<br/>

 Figure 4.
-Interaction Rendering Sequence Diagram\
+Interaction Rendering Sequence Diagram<br/>
 ![](http://forge.taotesting.com/attachments/download/3451/pciSequence.png)

 The next three sections will go into the implementation details of the communication bridge, a sample PCI hook and the rendering engine.